-The Nature Nurture team consists of three Directors and a dynamic group of Forest School leaders, conservationists, educators, artists and designers.
-A special team is selected to work on your project, all dedicated to using their skills and experience to provide positive learning experiences for children.
+The Nature Nurture team consists of three Directors and a dynamic group of Forest School leaders, conservationists, educators, artists, designers and technologists.
+A special team is selected to work on your project, all dedicated to using their skills and experience to provide positive experiences for all participants.

 Natalie Ganpatsingh, Director

-She enjoys travelling and her work has taken her to Belize (Raleigh International Expedition Artist, 1998), Ghana (Oxfam On the Line project, 2000), Kenya (Mediae Development Education Project, 2008) and Palestine (‘Real Time Video’ sound woman for UN project, 2013).
+Her work has taken her to Belize (Raleigh International Expedition Artist, 1998), Ghana (Oxfam On the Line project, 2000), Kenya (Mediae Development Education Project, 2008) and Palestine (‘Real Time Video’ sound woman for 'Participate' United Nations project, 2013).

 Prior to setting up Nature Nurture, Natalie ran a design company for 12 years where she provided marketing and design consultancy and managed the development of numerous educational resource websites and publications.
-As well as running Nature Nurture she is the Nature Lead for Dr. William Bird's company Intelligent Health Her role includes devising a strategy and action plan for engaging conservation organisations with the latest research that demonstrates the connection between nature and health.
-Also exploring how we engage urban communities to spend more time outdoors engaging in physical activities in their local green space.,
+As well as running Nature Nurture she is the Nature Lead for Dr. William Bird's company Intelligent Health.
+Her role is to co-design interventions to help people people maintain physical activity in urban nature, as a legacy to the Beat the Street mass participation physical activity programme.

 Richard Usher, Director: